dojo/docs/dojox/data/FileStore.rst

 Example query (Return the first ten files in the file tree that begin with foo and end with .txt): http://<remotehost>/myFileService?query={"name":"foo*.txt"}&queryOptions={"deep":true,"ignoreCase":false}&start=0&count=10

+**Example return:**
-Example return (Note that the protocol returns a 'total' property, which informs the store of how many matches were found, regardless of what start and count was.
-This is so that onBegin of the store can be properly informed how many total matches occurred.):
+*(Note that the protocol returns a 'total' property, which informs the store of how many matches were found, regardless of what start and count was.
+This is so that onBegin of the store can be properly informed how many total matches occurred.)*

 .. code-block :: javascript